From Isotonic to Lipschitz Regression: A New Interpolative Perspective on Shape-restricted Estimation: Conclusions

-This article introduces a new class of nonparametric regression estimators that leverages existing shape-restricted regression methods.
-The proposed method takes advantage of the decompositions of nonparametric functions within the H\"{o}lder class into shape-restricted and parametric components.
-We then propose an estimation procedure based on sample-splitting, which practically eliminates the turning parameter.
-Our proposed method inherits favorable properties from shape-restricted regression estimators, including efficient computation and optimal convergence rates.
-Moreover, our estimator demonstrates adaptability to specific regression functions such that it automatically converges at the parametric rate (up to a logarithmic term).
+This article introduces a new approach to nonparametric regression estimation by leveraging shape-restricted regression methods.
+The proposed approach takes advantage of the general decomposition of nonparametric functions into shape-restricted and parametric components.
+We propose an estimation procedure based on sample-splitting, which practically eliminates the burden of tuning hyperparameters.
+The proposed method inherits favorable properties from shape-restricted estimators, including minimax-optimal convergence rate (up to a polylogarithmic factor), adaptivity, and efficient computation.

-In our subsequent investigation, we establish more rigorous theoretical properties, specifically the rate of convergence under dependent, heteroscedastic and heavy-tail noises \citep{kuchibhotla2022least}.
-Moreover, we provide these theoretical results without assuming a fixed value for $\alpha$, thereby formally proving the properties of the proposed procedure while accounting for the randomness introduced by the sample-splitting steps.
-In practice, the uncertainty quantification is crucial in regression analysis and the construction of valid confidence intervals is desired.
-While precisely characterizing the limiting distribution in shape-restricted regression is challenging due to irregularity, we anticipate that the recently developed HulC procedure \citep{kuchibhotla2021hulc} can be applicable in this context.
+Although this article focuses on nonparametric regression, the proposed shape-restricted decomposition is more general and allows for further methodological advances beyond regression settings.
+They include but are not limited to density estimation, quantile regression, instrumental variables regression, and classification.
+As a proof of concept, we extend the proposed framework to the ``log-Lipschitz'' density estimation, that is, the logarithm of true density admits the decomposition \eqref{eq:monotone-decompisition}.
+Based on this decomposition, we implement the nonparametric maximum likelihood estimator for the density function.
+The estimated functions under two different scenarios, Laplace and exponential distributions, are displayed in Figure~\ref{fig:estimated-density}.
+We refer to \Cref{supp:density} for further details.

+We discuss several open problems.
+One interesting direction is uncertainty quantification.
+When the parametric component $L$ is known, we anticipate that existing confidence sets for shape-restricted regression \citep{dumbgen2003optimal, bellec2016adaptive,yang2019contraction} are directly applicable.
+These methods provide uniform confidence bands whose width shrinks at the adaptive rates, depending on the complexity of the regression function.
+Extending this idea to the general $\mathcal{F}(k,L)$ class is of great interest.
+Constructing confidence sets including the uncertainty from selecting $L$ will be more challenging.
+We anticipate that the recently developed HulC procedure \citep{kuchibhotla2021hulc} can be applicable in this setting.

+Several properties of $\mathcal{F}(k,L)$ remain open.
+For instance, Theorem~\ref{theorem:minimax-rate} provides the minimax rate for $\mathcal{F}^\dag(k,L)$ but not for $\mathcal{F}(k,L)$.
+In addition, minimax-optimal estimators in general dimensions are not currently available for multivariate $k$-monotone estimation beyond the cases $k=1,2$.
+Extending the algorithms in \Cref{section:general-estimation} to general orders appears nontrivial.